muratk5n/thirdwave/en/README.md

 "@sargentali

-As much as I love that Paris is Big’s final resting place, I feel obligated to point out that scattering ashes into the Seine is illegal Grimacing face Sorry Carrie '\#andjustlikethat I got a €15,000 fine…'"
+As much as I love that Paris is Big’s final resting place, I feel obligated to point out that scattering ashes into the Seine is illegal.
+Sorry Carrie '\#andjustlikethat I got a €15,000 fine…'"

 ---